shz/virgil/docs/tests.md

 #### Why?

-We have a whole bunch of different types of tests, and we want to collate coverage from all of them and run the *fast*.
+We have a whole bunch of different types of tests, and we want to collate coverage from all of them and run them *fast*.
 This framework does that for us, and is also extremely flexible in how tests are specified.